Signs of High Indoor Humidity Problems

 • Kitchen counters staying damp after cleaning

-When drying times increase noticeably, indoor moisture levels may already be approaching thresholds that support mold growth.
+When drying times increase noticeably, indoor moisture levels may be high enough to make mold more likely if damp materials stay wet for long periods.

 At this stage, identifying whether certain areas of the home are producing more moisture than others becomes important.
 Differences between rooms are explained in why some rooms have higher humidity than others, which helps homeowners isolate potential moisture sources.